How to get Financial Aid for Trade School

 Types of Financial Aid

-There are three major types of financial aid available.
+There are many different types of trade schools and there are three major types of financial aid available.
 There are government funded grants, scholarships, and both private and federal government loans.
 Government grants are considered ‘gift aid’ because the money is free and does not require the student to pay it back.
 Grants are based on need while scholarships are often given to students with high academic and test scores, or outstanding ability in certain areas.
 There are also student loans which require reimbursement and depending on whether they are private or federal funded, the interest rate will vary.
 There are a vast amount of scholarships available, which do not need to be paid back.

 Sources of Financial Aid